Dumbledoom/Gene-Demo/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a short demonstration application designed to illustrate the capabilities of the core packages.

+## Requirements

+- Node.js
+- Yarn

 ## Available Scripts